jhpyle/docassemble/_docs/security.md

 When a user clicks an "Exit" button, **docassemble** will delete all of the information related to the interview from the server, including the database, uploaded documents, and assembled documents.
-However, temporary files in /tmp will persist until cleaned out by [tmpreaper].
+However, temporary files in /tmp will persist until cleaned out by a cron job.

 ## Sign-in security